Pomsky2011/xpc/README.md

 X+INF is heavily inspired by Java, as in it is compiled to an intermediate language that is then interpreted, and also is object oriented.

 X+INF's ultimate goal is to outmatch the speed of other interpreted languages like Python, Java, and Lua.

+FAQ:

+Q. I can't compile it!

+A. Because there isn't a makefile.